tldr-pages/tldr/pages/common/sudo.md

 `sudo -u {{user}} -g {{group}} {{id -a}}`

-- Repeat the last command prefixed with "sudo" (only in bash, zsh, etc.):
+- Repeat the last command prefixed with `sudo` (only in bash, zsh, etc.):

 `sudo !!`